Big Island Camping at Campgrounds / Campsites

 Camping within Hawaii Volcanoes National Park

 The Kulanaokuaiki Campground is located 5 miles (8 km) down the Hilina Pali Road at an elevation of 2,700 feet (823 m).
-Two of the eight camp sites are wheelchair accessible.
+The 9 campsites have picnic tables and tent pads and are available on a first-come basis.
 There is a vault-type toilet (no running water) and picnic tables, but no water.
+Fires and pets are not permitted.
+The camping fee is $10 per night per site.
+Campers who hold the Interagency Senior (Golden Age) and Golden Access passes pay $5 per night per site.
+Fees can be paid at the campground's self-registration station.
+The maximum stay is 7 days.

-There are also several other shelters within the park that are only accessible via trail and often times involve a long, strenuous hike.
-Two of them are the Pu'u Ula'ula (Red Hill) cabin, located at 10,035 feet (3,059 m), and the Mauna Loa summit cabin, located at 13,250 feet (4,039m).
+There are two main backcountry sites on Mauna Loa that are only accessible via trail and involve a long, strenuous hike.
+The Pu'u Ula'ula (Red Hill) cabin is located at 10,035 feet (3,059 m), and the Mauna Loa summit cabin is located at 13,250 feet (4,039 m).
 Both cabins have bunk beds.
 Hikers should have adequate equipment with them and be experienced in high altitude trecking and physically fit.